JohnBurant/COVID19-Model-Power-Ratings/README.md

 COVID19 Model Power Ratings provide a framework for comparing the accuracy of the models submitted to @reichlab's COVID19 Forecast Hub (https://covid19forecasthub.org/) as a ***single number***.

 At present, the power ratings are built from the error measures calculated by @youyanggu's Evaluation of COVID-19 Models (https://github.com/youyanggu/covid19-forecast-hub-evaluation/) package.
 That package provides a variety of error measures, but does not consolidate them into a single number.
 The measures in @youyanggu's package measure only the accuracy of forecasted deaths and therefore the power ratings here are also limited to forecasted deaths.
-A power ratings calculations does not, by itself, require the calculation of any error measures.
+A power ratings calculations does not, by itself, require the calculation of any new error measures.
 In fact the code presented here simply reads the error measures contained in @youyanggu's covid19-forecast-hub-evaluation output files and uses them as input to further calculations.

 The power rating framework provides the flexibility to compare models over any desired time range and time horizon, to include or exclude any particular models, and to use  any desired set of error measures.
 This flexibility enables both high-level summary ratings and more detailed analyses of the accuracy of the models.